Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 When they did, the Consortium’s stock would go into freefall.
 Which meant a lot of wealth was on the chopping block, and the accountants could only do so much to get heads out from under the axe.
 That part was inevitable now.

 But it would be much worse if they couldn’t figure out where, when and how the nuke had gone missing.
 Orders of magnitude worse if it actually went off somewhere.
-And if---God forbid---it actually made it back to Earth and went off inside a *city...*
+And if - God forbid - it actually made it back to Earth and went off inside a *city...*

 Drew, in short, was running on caffeine, worry, and sporadic fitful sleep.
 His neck was one of those directly under the axe.